rd-editor-docs/rd-editor-docs.github.io/README.md

 ## Local Development

-### Forking the repository

-TODO as everyone currently making changes should be directly added to the organization (can commit directly to `main`).

-### Making changes
+### Requirements

+- A GitHub account.
+- Basic Git knowledge (e.g. cloning, making commits, pushing/pulling).
+	- There are many online tutorials on using Git, or you can use something with a user interface like GitHub Desktop.
+- Basic terminal knowledge (e.g. running executables, changing directories).
+  - There are also many online tutorials on using a terminal.
+I use (Git) Bash, but Windows Powershell can work too.
-- Make sure you have [Node.js](https://nodejs.org/en/download/) v16 or higher.
+- [Node.js](https://nodejs.org/en/download/) v16 or higher.
 You can check your Node version with `node -v`.

+### Running locally

+- First, create a fork of the repository.
+	- This can be done by clicking "Fork" on the [main page of the repository](https://github.com/rd-editor-docs/rd-editor-docs.github.io)).
+	- This creates a copy of the repository where you are the owner and can thus make changes freely.
-- Clone the repository to your own computer.
-There are many tutorials on using Git if you don't know how to do this.
+- Clone the forked repository to your own computer.
 - Navigate to the cloned repository in a terminal and run `npm install` to install required dependencies.
 This will take a while.

+### Making changes

 - Run `npm start` to start the website locally (takes ~50s).
 A browser window will open automatically once ready.
 	- Changes to Markdown files should be reflected live without having to restart the server.
 		- If this doesn't seem to work, try refreshing the page, or running `npm start -- --poll` instead.